Create a Routine for Better Sleep

 • Make a sleep schedule.
 Get up at the same time each day.
 Try not to sleep in on weekends.

-• Create a calming bedtime ritual.
+• Create a calming environment.

 • Set a bedtime and wakeup time that allows you to get 7 to 8 hours of sleep.
 And stick to it.